ARM Performance Metrics

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).

-Here we can see that the ARM is able to deliver substantially higher risk-adjusted returns than both the stock and blended portfolios.
-A portfolio consisting of only bonds is able to obtain a higher Sharpe ratio than the ARM, but again, the trade-off here is lower overall returns (8.39% for the ARM vs. 4.60% for AGG).
+Here we can see that the ARM is able to deliver substantially higher risk-adjusted returns than both stocks, as well as a blended portfolio.
+A portfolio consisting of only bonds is able to obtain a higher Sharpe ratio than the ARM, but again, the trade-off here is lower overall returns (8.2% for the ARM vs. 4.6% for AGG).

 When it comes to deciding how to invest, Shape ratios are an extremely important consideration because they demonstrate the true effectiveness of an investment strategy.
 Just make sure to view the Sharpe ratio in the context of the actual returns provided.

 The Sortino ratio is another measure of risk-adjusted returns that is very similar to the Sharpe ratio.
 However, instead of comparing returns against the total volatility of a portfolio, it compares returns against only the downside volatility (or risk).
 The assumption here is that volatility to the upside (higher than expected returns) is a good thing, and therefore shouldn’t be penalized.

 As with the Sharpe ratio, higher values here represent more effective use of capital.